Calling Test

 What This Means for You

-If you are early in your career: learn from these lessons now.
-Do not spend 20 years climbing a ladder before checking the wall.
+If you're early in your career: learn from these lessons now.
+Don't spend twenty years climbing a ladder before you check the wall.

-If you are mid-career and feeling the emptiness: it is not too late.
+If you're mid-career and feeling the emptiness: it isn't too late.
 The awareness itself is the beginning of the shift.
-Read Is It Too Late to Find My Calling? — the answer will encourage you.
+Is it too late to find my calling? was written for this exact moment — and the answer will encourage you.

-If you are post-career and looking back with regret: regret is not the end.
-It is the beginning of the most honest chapter of your life.
+If you're post-career and looking back with regret: regret isn't the end.
+It's the beginning of the most honest chapter of your life.
 And honest chapters produce the deepest purpose.

 A Prayer for the Successful and Empty